egavazzi/AURORA.jl/docs/src/20-physics/30-energy-degradation.md

 An electron ionizes a neutral, producing:

 1. A **secondary electron** — ejected from the neutral.
+Secondary electrons are emitted **isotropically** over all pitch angles, i.e. they are redistributed uniformly across all beams weighted by their solid angle.
+Their energy distribution is species-dependent and determined by pre-computed cascading transfer matrices
-2. A **degraded primary** — the incident electron, which continues with energy reduced by the ionization potential plus the energy given to the secondary electron.
+2. A **degraded primary** — the incident electron, which continues at reduced energy (reduced by the ionization potential plus the energy given to the secondary) and in the **same pitch-angle beam** as the original electron.

 Both the secondary and degraded primary electrons contribute to the source term for lower energy bins.

-### Electron-electron collisions

-Energetic electrons also lose energy through Coulomb collisions with the thermal electron population.
-This continuous energy loss is modelled using the Swartz & Nisbet (1971) formula and transfers energy from bin ``iE`` to bin ``iE-1``.

-## Cascading transfer matrices

-In AURORA, the redistribution from ionization is represented using transfer matrices for each neutral species (N₂, O₂, O).
-These matrices map the ionization rate at a high energy ``E'`` to the production of secondary and degraded-primary electrons at lower energies.

-See [Internals](@ref) for how these couplings are assembled in the numerical solver.